-In 2017 the residential sector accounted for 22.1% of final energy demand in Ireland.
-The Deep Retrofit programme is helping to make our homes more energy efficient and reduce this overall demand.
+In 2018, the residential sector accounted for 22.6% of final energy demand in Ireland.
+The Deep Retrofit Pilot Programme was launched to helps us to understand how to make our homes more energy efficient and reduce this overall demand.
 Check out our results to date.

 There are approximately one million homes in Ireland with poor insulation and inefficient heating systems.
 As a result, a lot of heat is lost when we heat our homes.
 We need to keep the heat on longer in order to feel comfortable.
 In short, we are using too much energy to heat our homes.

 In 2017, SEAI launched the Deep Retrofit Pilot Programme to address this very problem.
 The findings to date are informing our approach towards a large scale deep retrofit of our housing stock.

 SEAI is committed to sharing learnings from the pilot programme.
 We will publish case studies of projects completed and provide access to more detailed information on suites of upgrades and technologies delivered.

 Number of homes that received a deep retrofit

 All homes completed through the Deep Retrofit pilot programme have achieved a BER A rating.

 - 7% have achieve an A1 rating (< 25 kW/m2/yr),

 - 34% have achieved an A2 rating (25-50 kWh/m2/yr) and